-Aside from the volcanoes in Hawaii and Alaska, there have only been three significant volcanic eruptions here in the continental U.S. in the last few hundred years.
+Aside from the volcanoes in Hawaii and Alaska, there have only been three significant volcanic eruptions in the continental U.S. in the past few hundred years.
 Activity to mark a volcano as active is different from what we might consider volcanic activity.

-The three significant activities listed by the USGS have been from:
+The three significant activities listed by the United States Geological Survey have been in:

 These volcanoes do not currently pose a threat to the communities which surround them, but we can’t rule out that they could in the future.